-- A Apply O_2 as appropriate. - A Arrange for rapid ALS transport. - P Chest pain in the pediatric patient is rarely related to a cardiac event.
+- A Apply $O_2$ as appropriate. - A Arrange for rapid ALS transport. - P Chest pain in the pediatric patient is rarely related to a cardiac event.
 Assessment of other causes (e.g., muscle pain, respiratory difficulties, injury) should be completed to determine the source of pain.
 Application of supplemental oxygen and transport should be the mainstay of care for these patients.
-Contact MCP for further advice when needed. - A A patient with chest pain, moderate distress, who has an oxygen sat of < 94%, should be given oxygen via NC and titrated to 94%. - A A patient with chest pain, minor distress, whose oxygen sats are > 94%, should not get any oxygen.
+Contact MCP for further advice when needed. - A A patient with chest pain whose oxygen sats are < 94%, should be given oxygen via NC and titrated to 94%. - A A patient with chest pain, whose oxygen sats are > 94%, should not get any oxygen. - A Do not withhold oxygen from a patient with SOB or respiratory distress.